TheanYeeSin/digital-analog-clock/README.md

 # Digital Analog Clock

-This is a analog clock with digits as its pointer
+This is an analog clock with digits as its pointer

 ## Setup for development